RickyL2/JavaObjectDetectorOpenCV/README.md

 # Object Recognition using OpenCV and Java

 Hello, thanks for checking out our java app.
+It was a class project so its pretty simple.
+Room for improvement.

 In order to use the app, you are going to need some haar cascade models.
 Some models have been provided within the folder titled: DefaultCascadeClassifiers